 ECA also requests that EM hold a virtual briefing on the updates to the Strategic Vision, as it was helpful last year for reminding all the intergovernmental groups about EM's priorities and provided a further point of engagement with the local, state, and Tribal government leaders.

-If you have any questions or would like to discuss any recommendation further, please contact Sarah Templeton by email (saraht@energyca.org) or by phone at (202) 828-2410.
+If you have any questions or would like to discuss any recommendation further, please contact Faith Sanchez by email (faiths@energyca.org) or by phone at (202) 828-2410.

 Sincerely,